wombleton/gitlaw-nz/acts/P/Parole Act 2002.md

     (3) If an offender who is subject to an extended supervision order is sentenced to an indeterminate sentence, the order is cancelled; but if the sentence is subsequently quashed or otherwise set aside, the extended supervision order is to be treated as if it had not been cancelled.

-    Section 107Q: inserted, on 7 July 2004, by [section 11][428] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).
+    Section 107Q: inserted, on 7 July 2004, by [section 11][431] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).

-    Section 107Q(1): amended, on 1 October 2007, by [section 65][485] of the Parole Amendment Act 2007 (2007 No 28).
+    Section 107Q(1): amended, on 1 October 2007, by [section 65][482] of the Parole Amendment Act 2007 (2007 No 28).

 #### Appeals and reviews

-*   Heading: inserted, on 7 July 2004, by [section 11][428] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).
+*   Heading: inserted, on 7 July 2004, by [section 11][431] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).

 ##### 107R Appeals against decisions of sentencing court

 *   (1) An appeal against a decision or order made by the sentencing court under [section 107I][168], [section 107M][176], or [section 107N][177] may be made by the offender to whom the decision or order relates or by the chief executive.

-    (2) Every appeal must be to the Court of Appeal, and [Part 13][401] of the Crimes Act 1961 applies, with all necessary modifications and subject to [section 107H][167] of this Act, as if the appeal were an appeal against sentence under [section 383][486] of the Crimes Act 1961\.
+    (2) Every appeal must be to the Court of Appeal, and [Part 6][483] of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications, and subject to [section 107H][167] of this Act, as if the appeal were an appeal against sentence.

     (3) The lodging of an appeal against a decision or order does not prevent that decision or order taking effect according to its terms.

-    Section 107R: inserted, on 7 July 2004, by [section 11][428] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).
+    Section 107R: inserted, on 7 July 2004, by [section 11][431] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).

+    Section 107R(2): replaced, on 1 July 2013, by [section 413][257] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 107S Review of Board decisions

 *   [Section 67][100] (which provides for reviews of decisions by the Board) applies to decisions by the Board under [section 107K][173] or [section 107O][178].

-    Section 107S: inserted, on 7 July 2004, by [section 11][428] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).
+    Section 107S: inserted, on 7 July 2004, by [section 11][431] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).

 #### Miscellaneous provisions

-*   Heading: inserted, on 7 July 2004, by [section 11][428] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).
+*   Heading: inserted, on 7 July 2004, by [section 11][431] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).

 ##### 107T Offence to breach extended supervision order

-*   An offender who is subject to an extended supervision order and who breaches, without reasonable excuse, any conditions attaching to that order commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 2 years.
+*   An offender who is subject to an extended supervision order and who breaches, without reasonable excuse, any conditions attaching to that order commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years.

-    Section 107T: inserted, on 7 July 2004, by [section 11][428] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).
+    Section 107T: inserted, on 7 July 2004, by [section 11][431] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).

+    Section 107T: amended, on 1 July 2013, by [section 413][257] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 107U Rules about court practice and procedure

 *   The Governor-General may from time to time, by Order in Council, make rules regulating the practice and procedure of courts in proceedings under [section 107I][168], [section 107M][176], or [section 107N][177].

-    Compare: 1991 No 120 [s 90][487]
+    Compare: 1991 No 120 [s 90][484]

-    Section 107U: inserted, on 7 July 2004, by [section 11][428] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).
+    Section 107U: inserted, on 7 July 2004, by [section 11][431] of the Parole (Extended Supervision) Amendment Act 2004 (2004 No 67).

 ##### 107V Additional victim notification